OffchainLabs/nitro/changelog/mnasr-nit-4777.md

 ### Added
-- Add exponential backoff retries when forwarding filtered-transaction reports to the external endpoint
+- Per-process circuit breaker around the external-endpoint call in the filtered-tx report forwarder